How Hybrid Application Development Tools Help Deliver Great UX Design

 How do they work?
 Hybrid apps run in a full-screen browser called a web view, which is invisible to the user and feels just like a native app.
 Through customizable plugins, the app can access the native features of specific mobile devices (such as the camera, GPS, or touch ID), without the core code being tied to that device.
 This means that hybrid-built apps can run on any platform or device, all from a single codebase, while still delivering a completely native experience.

-With that definition in place, let’s explore the top three reasons that hybrid can deliver a better user experience than native.
+With that definition in place, let’s explore the top three reasons that hybrid can deliver a better mobile app UX than native.